 These resources are provided by the school for teaching and learning purposes only.
 During school, teachers will guide pupils towards appropriate materials on the Internet.
 Outside of school, families bear the same responsibility for such guidance as they engage with information sources such as TV, telephones, movies radio and other potentially offensive media.

-In order for your child to be able to access the internet at school you must complete the permission form above.
+In order for your child to be able to access the internet at school you must complete the permission form below.